mjordan/islandora_workbench_docs/docs/fields.md

 * When Workbench checks to see if the term with the new name exists in the target vocabulary, it queries Drupal for the new term name, looking for an exact match against an existing term in the specified vocabulary.
 Therefore it is important that term names used in your CSV are identical to existing term names.
 The query to find existing term names follows these two rules:
     * Leading and trailing whitespace on term names is ignored.
 Internal whitespace is significant.
     * Case is ignored.
+    * Note that Drupal does not distinguish between diacritics.
+For example, it does not distinguish between "Chylek" and "Chýlek".
 * If the term name you provide in the CSV file does not match an existing term name in its vocabulary, the term name from the CSV data is used to create a new term.
 If it does match, Workbench populates the field in your nodes with a reference to the matching term.

 `allow_adding_terms` applies to *all* vocabularies.
 In general, you do not want to add new terms to vocabularies used by Islandora for system functions such as Islandora Models and Islandora Media Use.
 In order to exclude vocabularies from being added to, you can register vocabulary machine names in the `protected_vocabularies` setting, like this: